 Projekt Kleine Engel

-The project is represented in Germany at least once a year - with the exception of the two Corona years - to report on the Projekt Kleine Engel project at festivals, schools, sponsors and lecture events - and is happy about every donation for the children!
-In addition, the project buys products that are difficult to obtain in Namibia - for example Christmas items.
-These are sold for the project in Swakopmund at the Christmas bazaar - good advertising and always a success.
+The project is represented in Germany at least once a year – with the exception of the two years affected by the pandemic – to present the Little Angels project at festivals, schools, to sponsors, and at lectures – and is grateful for every donation for the children!
+In addition, the project purchases products that are difficult to obtain in Namibia – for example, Christmas items.

 The question arises again and again as to whether it makes sense to initiate donations in kind.
 With postage costs increasing rapidly in recent years, it's not worth sending a package.
 For the postage costs alone, the included material assets can be bought new on site.
 A collection campaign in Lore and Maik Bohm's hometown led to a container transport of used clothing and toys.
 But due to customs, port fees, rent, storage and transport on site (who can store a container) the costs were so high that such an action is not repeated.